huanghua1668/Self-driving/15-Towards Tactical Lane Change Behavior Planning for Automated Vehicles.md

 some driver might be inattentive, gradually approaches and finally crashes into the automated vehicle without reacting at all

 tree simplification: some actions can be ruled out because of not being allowed (changing lanes without indicating, given belief b0 represents normal driving). it is possible to prune the tree even further by ruling out actions would result in unreasonable policies.
 E.g., if a lane change was decided it will be an unreasonable policy to abort a lane change and reinitiate a second lane change in two consecutive time steps.
 This helps to reduce the tree complexity a lot.
 Every path to a fringe node at end of the planning horizon at time step t0 + T will be a possible -to a certain degree- reasonable policy.

-actions U:  contains the 13 discrete action alternatives of DoLc, FinishLc, PrepareLc, IndicateLc and AbortLc to the left and right and action alternatives for NormalDriving, AbortLcIndication and AbortLcPreparation

 Situation prediction model: bel(xt+τ ) = p(bel(xt); ut). situation prediction as a whole constitutes of the prediction of several aspects of that situation.
 Among them are simple dynamic models for the prediction of object movements, behavior models to imitate the interaction between vehicles and simplified models to predict the ego behavior.